 The Austin A40 Farina is an intriguing car that can be overlooked despite its fine classic credentials.
 Here’s how to buy a great one

-The original A30 had been developed by Austin as a replacement for the long-serving Seven as a car which could compete with Morris’s successful Minor.
-Despite its destiny as an economy car it was technically adventurous in featuring unitary construction – in fact it was one of the first cars to adopt the idea wholeheartedly, since many early unitary designs still featured some kind of recognisable ‘chassis’ arrangement underneath.
+The story of the A40 begins with its A30 predecessor, a car that was developed as a replacement for the long-serving Austin Seven to take on the mighty Morris Minor.
+Despite its destiny as an economy car, the Austin A30 was technically adventurous in featuring unitary construction; it was one of the first cars to adopt the idea, as many early unitary designs still used some kind of chassis arrangement underneath.

 Touring Longbridge in 1955, it’s said that the Duke of Edinburgh was asked his opinion on the newest BMC models and in typically forthright terms commented that they looked rather dowdy in comparison to the Continental competition.
 No doubt Philip was referring to cars like the Citroën DS launched that year, but the criticism must have wounded BMC chairman Leonard Lord to the core.
 Shortly afterwards he picked up the phone and placed a call to the Turin headquarters of Pininfarina where he invited Sr Farina to Birmingham with a view to having him overhaul the look of the range.